“Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.” – Buddha

 Whom do you punish when you are angry?
 You punish yourself.

-Does anger help you in any way?
+- Does anger help you in any way?

-Does anger solve any problem?
+- Does anger solve any problem?

-Do you feel any better afterwards?
+- Do you feel any better afterward?

 The obvious answer is, NO.